sungchulpark1/sungchulpark1.github.io/README.md

 This is my personal web portfolio.

-Built with Vite, TypeScript, and Tailwind CSS.
+Built with React, Vite, TypeScript, and Tailwind CSS.

 Link: https://sungchulpark.ca